 \subsection{Profinite groups with finite NCC}

 We now turn to the classification of profinite groups with finite NCC.
 We start by describing pro-$p$ groups with finite NCC.

 \begin{Theorem} Let $p$ be a prime and $G$ a pro-$p$ group.
-Then $G$ has finite NCC if and only if one of the following 3 mutually exclusive conditions holds: \begin{itemize} \item[(i)] $G$ is finite. \item[(ii)] $G$ is infinite procyclic or $p=2$ and $G$ is infinite prodihedral, that is, the pro-$2$ completion of the infinite dihedral group. \item[(iii)] $G$ is isomorphic to an open torsion-free subgroup of $\PGL_1(D)$ where $D$ is the quaternion division algebra over $\dbQ_p$. \end{itemize} \end{Theorem} \begin{Remark}\rm Let us briefly comment on the structure of the groups in item (iii).
+Then $G$ has finite NCC if and only if one of the following 3 mutually exclusive conditions holds: \begin{itemize} \item[(i)] $G$ is finite. \item[(ii)] $G$ is infinite procyclic or $p=2$ and $G$ is infinite prodihedral, that is, the pro-$2$ completion of the infinite dihedral group. \item[(iii)] $G$ is isomorphic to an open torsion-free subgroup of $\PGL_1(D)$ where $D$ is the quaternion division algebra\footnote{Such a division algebra is unique (up to isomorphism).
+Indeed, for any field $F$ the number of isomorphism classes of central division of degree $d$ is equal to the number of elements of order $d$ in the Brauer group $Br(F)$.
+It is well known that the Brauer group of any non-archimedean local field is isomorphic to $\dbQ/\dbZ$ and thus has a unique element of order $2$.} over $\dbQ_p$. \end{itemize} \end{Theorem} \begin{Remark}\rm Let us briefly comment on the structure of the groups in item (iii).
 Let $D$ be the quaternion division algebra over $\dbQ_p$ and $O_D$ its ring of integers.
 The group $\PGL_1(D)=D^{\times}/\dbQ_p^{\times}$ is virtually pro-$p$ and virtually torsion-free.
-Moreover its first congruence subgroup $\PGL_1^1(O_D)$ is pro-$p$ and for $p>2$ contains every pro-$p$ subgroup of $\PGL_1(D)$ (see \S~\ref{subsec:divlocal} for the definition of $\PGL_1^1(O_D)$).
-It is easy to show that if $p>3$, already the group $\PGL_1^1(O_D)$ is torsion-free.
-Further, if $p>2$, then $\PGL_1^1(O_D)$ is isomorphic to $\SL_1^1(O_D)$, the first congruence subgroup of $\SL_1(D)$ where $\SL_1(D)$ is the group of elements of reduced norm $1$ in $D$.
-See Lemmas~\ref{lem:sdp}~and~\ref{lem:PGL} and Corollary~\ref{cor:tf} for the proofs of these statements. \end{Remark}
+Moreover its first congruence subgroup $\PGL_1^1(O_D)$ is pro-$p$ and for $p>2$ contains every pro-$p$ subgroup of $\PGL_1(D)$.
+It is easy to show that if $p>3$, already the group $\PGL_1^1(O_D)$ is torsion-free. \end{Remark}

-The classification of pronilpotent groups with finite NCC easily reduces to the pro-$p$ case.
-Indeed, if $G$ is pronilpotent, it is a direct product of its Sylow pro-$p$ subgroups $G_p$.
+Let $\Nil$ denote the class of finite nilpotent groups.
+The classification of pro-$\Nil$ groups with finite NCC easily reduces to the pro-$p$ case.
+Indeed, if $G$ is pro-$\Nil$, it is a direct product of its Sylow pro-$p$ subgroups $G_p$.
 Moreover, by Lemma~\ref{lem:product} below we have $\NCC(G)=\prod \NCC(G_p)$.
-Thus a pronilpotent group $G$ has finite NCC if and only if each $G_p$ has finite NCC and moreover $\NCC(G_p)=1$ for almost all $p$.
-Since pro-$p$ groups with NCC 1 are exactly procyclic pro-$p$ groups and a product of procyclic groups of coprime orders is procyclic, we obtain the following corollary:
+Thus a pro-$\Nil$ group $G$ has finite NCC if and only if each $G_p$ has finite NCC and moreover $\NCC(G_p)=1$ for almost all $p$.
+Since pro-$p$ groups with NCC 1 are exactly procyclic pro-$p$ groups and a product of procyclic groups of coprime orders is procyclic, we conclude the following: